JKLeckr/CupheadArchipelagoMod/README.md

 *Note: The install process is WIP, so it is not the most user-friendly.
 Also, during this stage of development there are no binary builds.
 See "Building."*

 ### Prerequisites
+- A copy of Cuphead
 - [BepInEx](https://github.com/BepInEx/BepInEx/releases) 5.x

 ### Instructions
-1. Extract BepInEx 5.x x64 for your OS (PC or mac) into the Cuphead installation folder.
+1. Extract BepInEx 5.x x64 for your OS into the Cuphead installation folder.

 2. Place the contents of the extracted CupheadArchipelagoMod folder into the BepInEx/plugins folder.

 3. Launch game.

 ### Extra Notes
-- macOS isn't tested
+- There are no binary builds of CupheadArchipelago for macOS.
+You can build from source, but you are on your own.
 - If you are on Linux using Wine/Proton, use the Windows build of BepInEx.

 ## Building
 *Note: These instructions assume you know what you are doing with building projects and terminals and stuff.*

 ### Prerequisites
+- A copy of Cuphead
 - [.NET SDK](https://dotnet.microsoft.com/en-us/download) 8 or greater.
 You need the `dotnet` program in your path.
+- [c-wspp websocket-sharp](https://github.com/black-sliver/c-wspp-websocket-sharp).
+Note that it must be the windows version.
+If you are running the macOS version, you have to build this yourself.

 ### Instructions
 #### 1. Install BepInEx: